-Today, only one of the five giant docks remains, though soon it will taken down.
-Eight stories high and the length of five football fields, it's a curiosity in an economy propelled by tourists: "They always ask, 'What's that big thing sticking out in the water?' " Manthei says.
+None of the five giant docks remains.
+Eight stories high and the length of five football fields, the last one was a curiosity in an economy propelled by tourists: "They always asked, 'What's that big thing sticking out in the water?' " Manthei says.

 Today, the environmental liberal-arts college is a member of the collegiate Eco League and is known for minting park rangers, naturalists and biologists who hone their skills nearby in the Apostle Islands National Lakeshore and Chequamegon National Forest.

 Sustainable living and recycling now are the watchwords in Ashland, especially at Timeless Timber, which searches lakes and riverways for virgin timber that sank during log drives.